 Investing in the Return Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-7 of the accompanying product supplement no. 212-A-I and "Selected Risk Considerations" beginning on page TS-4 of this term sheet.
+See "Risk Factors" beginning on page PS-8 of the accompanying product supplement no. 16-II and "Selected Risk Considerations" beginning on page TS-5 of this term sheet.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement, prospectus supplement and prospectus.
-Any representation to the contrary is a criminal offense.
+Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement, prospectus supplement and prospectus.
+Any representation to the contrary is a criminal offense

-Price to Public (1) Fees and Commissions (2) Proceeds to Us
+Price to Public (1) Fees and Commissions (2) Proceeds to Issuer

-Per note \$ \$ \$
+Per note \$1,000 \$ \$

 Total \$ \$ \$

-- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing and managing such hedge and for maintaining the Index during the term of the notes through, among other things, the daily rebalancing adjustment amount.
-For additional related information, please see "Use of Proceeds and Hedging" on page PS-26 of the accompanying product supplement no. 212-A-I. - (2) If the notes priced today, J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$2.50 JPM TO CONFIRM per \$1,000 principal amount note, some or all of which may be used to allow selling concessions to other dealers.
-This JPMS commission may be less than \$2.50 and will depend on market conditions on the pricing date.
-In no event will this JPMS commission, which includes concessions to be allowed to other dealers, exceed \$2.50 per \$1,000 principal amount note. - JPMS, as an agent, will also receive the aggregate profits generated from the deduction of the index fee of 0.75% per annum to cover ongoing payments related to the distribution of the notes and as a structuring fee for developing the notes.
-A portion of the index fee may also be used to allow selling concessions to other dealers.
-Payments constituting underwriting compensation will not exceed a total of 8% of offering proceeds.
-See "Selected Purchase Considerations Return linked to the J.P.
-Morgan Strategic Volatility Index" in this term sheet and "Plan of Distribution (Conflicts of Interest)" beginning on page PS-63 of the accompanying product supplement no. 212-A-I.
+See "Supplemental Use of Proceeds" in this term sheet for information about the components of the price to public of the notes.
+(1)

+J.P.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., will pay all of the selling commissions it receives from us to other affiliated or unaffiliated dealers.
+In no event will these selling commissions exceed \$2.50 per \$1,000 principal amount note.
+JPMS will also receive the aggregate profits generated from the deduction (2) of the index fee of 0.75% per annum to cover ongoing payments related to the distribution of the notes and as a structuring fee for developing the notes.
+See "Selected Purcha Considerations - Return Linked to the J.P.
+Morgan Strategic Volatility Index" in this term sheet and "Plan of Distribution (Conflicts of Interest)" beginning on page PS-65 of the "Selected Purchase accompanying product supplement no. 16-II.